 PDF of Hawk Mountain Master Plan

-Kempton, Pa—Carl Roe, Executive Director for the Pennsylvania Game Commission today announced that the state’s highest authority on wildlife will provide a lead gift of up to $250,000 to help design and build the Pennsylvania Game Commission Amphitheater at Hawk Mountain Sanctuary.
+On March 16, 2012, the Pennsylvania Game Commission announcedit would provide the lead gift of $250,000 to complete design and architectural drawings, and build the Pennsylvania Game Commission Amphitheater at Hawk Mountain Sanctuary.

 Hawk Mountain is ideal because it aggressively promotes the Sanctuary as an outdoor destination and encourages visitors to explore the rich diversity of wildlife both in the air and on the ground.
 The large majority of people visiting Hawk Mountain will also visit the Outdoor Amphitheater, providing a critical opportunity to connect more people with the Game Commission’s mission and its importance.